WHAT IS FASHION

-By definition, fashion media encompassess fashion content published through various media outlets.
+By definition, fashion media encompasses fashion content published through various media outlets.
 Magazines, newspapers, websites, blogs, social media platforms, television, and books are all media channels that may feature a fashion media specialist’s work.
 Emerging styles, industry events and key influencers are frequently covered in the media.
-In the past, a fashion journalist probably worked at a general publishing house, but nowadays a fashion media professional may work for a fashion company, a new media outlet, or have their own production team or social media following.
+In the past, a fashion journalist probably worked at a general publishing house; but nowadays, a fashion media professional may work for a fashion company, a new media outlet, or have their own production team or social media following.
 Since these media channels are the key communication vehicles for all things fashion-related, it is immeasurably important in molding public perception and driving sales.

 What is Fashion Journalism?

 Fashion journalism is a subset of fashion media that focuses on writing and photojournalism.
 A fashion journalist essentially performs the same job duties as any other journalist, but focuses specifically on fashion trends and events.
 A fashion journalist will perform considerable research in preparation for a piece, often conducting interviews and attending events.
 Strong contacts in the fashion industry, such as relationships with designers and stylists, are a must.
 In addition to having inside industry knowledge and a love for fashion, a fashion journalist will need a strong capacity for writing, reporting and narration.
 In the mass media age, a fashion writer should also be digitally adept and comfortable with modern technology.
 More and more, publication houses are choosing job candidates who have skills in creating web-based content.
 A fashion journalist may be employed by a publication or work on a freelance basis.

 How to Become a Fashion Journalist, Writer, or Other Fashion Media Professional